32. Central America part 2 – 2013

 Windstar Cruise & the Panama Canal:

-We timed the Costa Rica section of the five month adventure, to end in time for the Windstar Cruise.
+We timed the Costa Rica section of the five month adventure, to end in time for the Windstar Cruise through the Panama Canal.

 Windstar is a lovely sail/motor boat.
 Although the sails are unfurled as we set sail, the boat actually uses motor power almost exclusively.

-To keep to highlights, I am only writing about our Panama Canal crossing section of the cruise.
+Although we had a number of stops, I am only writing about our Panama Canal crossing part of the cruise.
 But before I get to the crossing, I will tell you the saga of Jerry and his hand.

-Therefore, when we got to Finca Rosa, (see post 27), we decided to check with a doctor (it was 6 days from the stitches).
-Hotel Finca Rosa had a doctor on call but he was out of the country.
-They suggested seeing the doctor in the pharmacy in Santa Barbara (a suburb of San Jose where Finca Rosa is located).
-We went there (in the pouring rain), the doctor looked at the hand and in her limited English said it was fine but to immobilize the hand using a tongue depressor so it can heal.
-The stitches were not ready to come out.
+When we were in Finca Rosa, (see post 31), we wanted to check with a doctor if he can remove the stitches (it was 6 days).
+The hotel had a doctor on call but he was out of the country.
+They suggested seeing the doctor in the local pharmacy..
+The pharmacist that the stitches were not ready to come out.
 So what were we to do?

-We called the cruise line in Seattle, because we read that there was a doctor on board, to ask if we could have the stitches removed on board.
+We called the cruise line in to ask if the ship’s doctors could remove the stitches.
 They said, no, that he is there only for emergencies, not for pre-existing conditions.
 Our next plan was to find a doctor in Golfito, where we would be docked on Monday, to take out the stitches.
 It would be 9 days by then, 1 day later than recommended.
 But we were lucky and had a better solution presented to us.

-Now for the main event: The Panama Canal crossing.
+Now for the main event: The Panama Canal crossing – Awesome

 A bit of history: